RHIT-CSSE/csse332/syllabus.md

 ## Collaboration, Cheating and Professional Behavior

 Collaboration is encouraged on homework and laboratories.
 It is prohibited on all quizzes and exams.
 When you collaborate, you must properly credit your collaborators and clearly indicate the extent of the collaboration.

-Working out a solution as a group is acceptable collaboration.
-Each individual is responsible for understanding the entire solution.
-For homework, this means that once a group solution has been achieved, each collaborator must rework the problem and write up the solution independently.
-Copying is not collaboration.
-Failure to properly acknowledge collaboration can be considered cheating.
+With code assignments - it is acceptable to discuss your solution with other students.
+It is acceptable to get some occasional help with a particular section or with debugging.
+It is not acceptable to pair-program the assignment together (except for advanced assignments where pairing is allowed).
+It is not acceptable to co-write the assignment by discussing the solution line-by-line as you write it.
+It is definitely not acceptable to get code from someone else.

 Students found to have cheated will be penalized up to -150% of the value of the assignment (yes, that’s a negative grade, beyond a simple 0).
 This is in addition to cheating being reported and added to your permanent file.